Berkeley Wrongful Death Lawyer

 Under the California civil code, only specific individuals can file a wrongful death lawsuit.
 They include the following:

 - Any children of the decedent;

 In some instances, there may be a basis for pursuing punitive damages.
 These are damages intended to punish the egregious conduct of the defendant.
 However, punitive damages are not available in all cases.
-In fact, there needs to be evidence of reckless conduct, gross negligence or an intentional act of malice on the part of the defendant.
+In fact, there needs to be evidence of reckless behavior, gross negligence, or intentional malice on the defendant's part.